LIQUID - Canoeing Trip |

 "Whether you're young or old, expert or novice, a canoe trip along the breathtaking and pristine Wekiva River in Central Florida is an adventure you'll never forget.

 One of Florida's two Federally designated "Wild and Scenic Rivers," the Wekiva River is home to an incredible variety of wildlife including Alligators, Great Blue Herons, Great Egrets, Limpkins, Little Blue Herons, Tricolored Herons, Woodpeckers, Swallow-tailed Kites, Florida Black Bears, White-tailed Deer, River Otters, Fox, and numerous subtropical birds.
 As you paddle slowly along with the gentle current, you'll marvel at the centuries-old oak trees that line the river's banks creating an inviting canopy from the noon day sun.
 The name 'Wekiva' comes from the Creek Indian word for "flowing water."
+If wet is what you want, just immerse yourself into the crystal clear waters of the Wekiwa Springs that pumps out an amazing 42 million gallons of cool fresh water daily!"
+Crystal Clear Spring Water

 "Cotee" [Pithlachascotee] River (DATE - TBD)